The Customer Value Journey: A Roadmap From Prospect to Promoter

 By the time you reach the Subscribe stage, the prospect has determined your content is relevant and is willing to hear more from you.
 You’ve earned some measure of trust.
 It’s time to ask the prospect for contact information (and permission to reach out via further marketing) in exchange for something of more value.
 This could be a blog subscription, a content download, a newsletter, or perhaps an on-demand webinar.

 Here the prospect is making a commitment of time or money in exchange for a product or service.
 In a business-to-business scenario, this may be a commitment to attend an informational meeting, a consultation, or a product trial.
 Known as an entry point offer, the product or service can range greatly in value.
 The goal of the Convert stage is to set up an opportunity to Excite your prospect.

 Stage 5: Excite

 Excite is your opportunity to demonstrate to your prospect how your product or service changes from a nice-to-have to something highly desirable or essential.
-It’s the slide in the deck that prospects want to see again and again, the product demo function that they can’t bear to lose after 30 days, the ROI calculator they ask you to share with their executive team.
+It’s the slide in the deck that prospects want to see again and again, the product demo function that they can’t bear to lose after 30 days, and the ROI calculator they ask you to share with their executive team.
 These “Ah-Ha” moments are where the real breakthroughs happen on both sides of the relationship, so becoming purposeful about this stage of the journey is critical to marketing and sales success.

 Stage 6: Ascend

-Now that the value of your product or service has been affirmed, your customer will be eager to ensure your essential product or service are available to them.
+Now that the value of your product or service has been affirmed, your customers will be eager to ensure your essential product or service is available to them.
 Often depicted as a ladder, the Ascend stage outlines your core or flagship offering along with additional relevant offers you deliver value after the initial sale.
 The goal of the Ascend stage is to grow customer value and satisfaction.

 Stage 7: Advocate